 A feed rate entered as a numerical value remains in effect until a block with a different feed rate is reached.
-FMAX is only effective in the block in which it is programmed.
-After the block with FMAX is executed, the feed rate will return to the last feed rate entered as a numerical value.
+If the new feed rate is G00 (rapid traverse), the last programmed feed rate is once again valid after the next block with G01.